-Rev Mar 23, 2015
+Rev June 2015

-The Academic subgroup of the Accreditation Review Council periodically evaluates program and unit Master Plans to ensure that fulfillment of the University's mission is ongoing and appropriate student learning outcomes are being achieved, documented, and reported.
-The annual Master Plan process ensures academic programs document expectations for student learning objectives, achievement of the objectives, and identifies improvements as a result of analyses of program assessment information.
+The Academic subgroup of the Accreditation Review Council (ARC) periodically evaluates program and unit Master Plans to ensure that fulfillment of the University's mission is ongoing and appropriate student learning outcomes are being achieved, documented, and reported.
+The annual Master Plan process ensures that academic programs document expectations for student learning objectives, assess achievement of the objectives, and identify improvements based on analysis of program assessment information.